-In addition to Rule G25 (1), persons must be in possession of an MTech: Chiropractic Degree, or have been granted status or advanced standing according to Rule G10.
+In addition to Rule G25 (1), persons must be in possession of an M. Tech: Chiropractic Degree, or have been granted status or advanced standing according to Rule G10.
 Please also refer to the Postgraduate Student Handbook.

-Please refer to Rule G26 (5) and the Postgraduate Student Handbook.
+- 10.4.2 Re-registration Rules Please refer to Rule G26 (5) and the Postgraduate Student Handbook. - 10.4.3 Exclusion Rules

-Please refer to Rules G25 (2)(b; c(ii)) in the General Student Handbook; and the Postgraduate Student Handbook.
+Please refer to Rules G25 (2) (b; c(ii)) in the General Student Handbook; and the Postgraduate Student Handbook.